eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ```

 These serve as documentation of assumptions that should hold at this point in the code before the
-next statement and can be used e.g. to check for out of bounds accesses.
+next statement and can be used e.g. to check for out-of-bounds accesses.
 It can also be used to
 check postconditions.

 It should not be used at the start of a function body and instead replaced with a precondition check
 in this case.

-### Marking Unreachable Code
+## Marking Unreachable Code

 It is also possible to explicitly state that code is supposed to be unreachable.
+This type of check is always active but does not incur a performance penalty unless the code is
+reached.

 ```cpp
 if(condition) {
     // Reachable code that does something